 For purposes of this policy, the District considers several types of developments and they may be treated differently.
 The least restrictive development type is the construction of a single residential unit.
-Development of up to four units (via parcel map) is treated by the District as a single residential unit development.
-Residential development of more than four units is considered a subdivision (via subdivision map) by the District and has special requirements by the District.
-Commercial development of less than or equal to 7,200 square feet in floor space is evaluated by the District as though it was a small residential unit development.
+Development of multifamily residential buildings containing up to four living units, and single family residential of up to four units parcels created (via parcel map) is treated by the District as a single residentialunit development.
+Residential development of multifamily residential buildings containing more than four living units, and single family residential creating more than four units parcels is considered a subdivision (via subdivision map) by the District and has special requirements by the District.
+Commercial development of less than or equal to 7,200 square feet in floor space and having a normal demand for District services is evaluated by the District as though it was a small residential unit development.
 Commercial development of more than 7,200 square feet of floor space is evaluated by the District as though it was a large subdivision development.